tscorbett/tscorbett.github.io/_pages/about.md

 ---

 <p>Postdoctoral fellow at Universität Wien,<br>
-formerly a postdoc at Universitet København and the University of Melbourne.
+formerly a postdoc at Københavns Universitet and the University of Melbourne.
 PhD from C.N.
 Yang Institute for theoretical physics at SUNY Stony Brook.</p>

 <p>I'm a theoretical particle physicist/particle phenomenologist, my primary research interest is the Standard Model Effective Field Theory (SMEFT).
 I am interested in studying the SMEFT as a Quantum Field Theory and understanding its phenomelogy beyond leading order in both the loop and SMEFT expansions.